The Advantages of Getting Mortgage Pre-Approval

 - Two months of bank statements from checking, saving, retirement, and investment accounts

 - If you are receiving gift funds, a statement from the giver confirming the gift is a gift and not a loan

 How Your Credit Score Could Affect Your Ability to Obtain a Loan

-If you know your credit score, this general breakdown will give you an idea of what you could be working with.
+If you know your credit score, this general breakdown will give you an idea of what you may be working with.

 720+ Excellent Credit: Should easily qualify for a variety of mortgages, obtain good interest rates and low fees.

 680 – 719 Good Credit: Most likely able to qualify, with a decent interest rate and standard fees.

 620 – 679 Fair Credit: A chance to qualify, with fewer options, higher interest rates and fees.

 580 – 619 Poor Credit: Difficult to qualify, with much fewer options, higher interest rates and fees.

 350 – 579 Bad Credit: Unlikely to qualify for a mortgage, with some exceptions.